-11.5.2 Signature Algorithm and Keys
+13.5.2 Signature Algorithm and Keys

-BigchainDB uses the Ed25519 public-key signature system for generating its public/private key pairs (also called verifying/signing keys).
+BigchainDB uses the Ed25519 public-key signature system for generating its public/private key pairs.
 Ed25519 is an instance of the Edwards-curve Digital Signature Algorithm (EdDSA).
 As of April 2016, EdDSA was in "Internet-Draft" status with the IETF but was already widely used.